juannyG/django-rest-framework-saasy/README.md

   ```

   However, the SaaS viewset has an optional method that can be defined, *saas_module*
-  This returns the path that should be used in the client package.
-Let's slightly alter
+  This returns the path that should be used in the client package. **It must be
-  our *WebService* example above:
+  defined with the staticmethod decorator.** Let's slightly alter our *WebService* example above:

   ```python
   class WebService(saas_viewsets.ViewSetMixin, viewsets.ModelViewSet):